-Samuel Saiz: Leeds United sign Spanish midfielder on four-year deal
+Leeds sign Samuel Saiz and Ezgjan Alioski on four-year contracts

 - From the section Football

-Leeds United have completed the signing of SD Huesca midfielder Samuel Saiz on a four-year contract.
+Leeds United have completed the signing of midfielder Samuel Saiz from SD Huesca on a four-year contract.

 The two clubs announced on Monday they had agreed an undisclosed fee and the 26-year-old has now agreed personal terms and completed a medical.

+Meanwhile, Macedonia international Ezgjan Alioski has also signed a four-year contract for an undisclosed fee and joins from FC Lugano.

+The 25-year-old scored 17 goals for the Swiss top-flight side last season.

-Saiz scored 12 goals in 42 appearances in Spain's second tier last season, having joined Huesca from Atletico Madrid in March 2016.
+Saiz, a former Real Madrid trainee, scored 12 goals in 42 appearances in Spain's second tier last season, having joined Huesca from Atletico Madrid in March 2016.

-The former Real Madrid trainee is Leeds' eighth signing of the summer.
+The two new signings are Leeds' eighth and ninth additions of the summer.

-Vurnon Anita, Caleb Ekuban, Madger Gomes, Pontus Jansson, Matuesz Klich, Hadi Sacko and Felix Wiedwald have also joined the club in the close season.
+Vurnon Anita, Caleb Ekuban, Madger Gomes, Pontus Jansson, Matuesz Klich, Hadi Sacko and Felix Wiedwald have also joined the club during the summer.

-Leeds have also been linked with a move for Lugano winger Ezgjan Alioski.

 Bellusci set to leave